Imperial-FoNS-Computing/FoNS-installation-instructions/source/git.rst

 .. image:: _static/nano.*

-Now you can use the arrow keys and keyboard to delete "World" and replace it with "Mars!" (rememember the exclamation mark!)
+Now you can use the arrow keys and keyboard to delete "World" and replace it with "Mars!" (remember the exclamation mark!)
 Don't try to move to the end of the line by clicking with the mouse, that won't work (nano is far too basic for that!)